Federico Perez Ponsa

-Federico Perez Ponsa (born 22 October 1993 in Buenos Aires) is a chess player who received the FIDE title of Grandmaster (GM) in 2011.
+Federico Perez Ponsa (born 22 October 1993 in Buenos Aires) is an Argentine chess player who received the FIDE title of Grandmaster (GM) in 2011.

 Chess career

 In July 2007, he became the U14 Pan American Champion in Medellín, Colombia, achieving the title of FIDE Master.

 In March 2009, he got his last International Master norm, in the ITT Sub 20 Projection, held at GEBA.